 In terms of the looks, the AORUS comes with an integrated silver heatsink to keep things cool.
 There’s a light-up logo that supports Gigabyte’s RGB Fusion 2.0, and the SSD looks really well.
 You should be able to fit it in just about any color rig, and it will look stunning.

-TEAMGROUP’s T-Force Delta R SSD leans more towards the looks than the performance.
+TEAMGROUP’s T-Force Delta MAX SSD is a very good looking RGB SSD.
 With a SATA III connection and a 2.5” form factor, the SSD can reach read and write speeds of up to 560 MB/s.
 This is far from slow, especially compared to a traditional hard drive, but it’s still behind NVMe SSDs.

 With a capacity of 250GB, 500GB, and 1TB, you should have no problems fitting your OS, software, as well as a few games depending on what capacity you select.
 It supports both TRIM and S.M.A.R.T. technologies too.